Mathnasium Cost 2026: What US Parents Actually Pay and What to Ask Before You Enroll?

 — r/HomeschoolMath

-Parents on Reddit's r/mathnasium frequently note that Mathnasium's franchise model creates wildly different quality by location — particularly for middle and high school students.
+Mathnasium reviews from Reddit's r/mathnasium frequently note that the franchise model creates wildly different quality by location, particularly for middle and high school students.
 Inconsistent instructor continuity is the most common recurring complaint: students report re-explaining their progress to a new instructor at the start of each session.

 “Franchise model means wildly different quality by location.
 Several Reddit threads describe paying $350/month for very mediocre instruction.”